Mint Protein Bars

 Table of Contents

 This recipe calls for simple ingredients, most of which are pantry staples.
-Here’s everything you’ll need:
+Here are some notes on the main ingredients:

 • Maple syrup.
 For sweetness and to bind the ingredients.
 You can also use agave nectar or honey if not vegan.